uptycslabs/terraform-azurerm-tenant-integration/README.md

-# Terraform Azure module - Organization Integration for Uptycs
+# Terraform Azure module - Tenant Integration for Uptycs

 This module provides the required Azure resources to integrate an Azure Tenant with Uptycs.